onel0ck/al-forge-form/README.md

 * Successfully submitted forms will be logged in `logs/successful_submissions.txt`
 * Failed submissions will be logged in `logs/failed_submissions.txt`
 * Detailed logs can be found in `logs/debug.log`

+## Important Notes
+* Make sure to customize the username generation in `utils.py` before running the script
+* The more diverse your custom words and names are, the more natural the generated accounts will look
+* Don't use the default values - customize them according to your needs

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.